Fishing

 R.N.P.S was known as ‘Harry Tate’s Navy’.

-Post war, until the 1950s there was
+Post war, until the 1950s there

-Iceland’s zone can be seen in this light.
+disputed Iceland’s zone can be seen in this light.
 These

 E.E.Z.s have not prevented over-fishing though and falling stocks have brought